Random Schrodinger operators on long boxes, noise explosion and the GOE: The limiting transfer matrix evolution

 \begin{itemize} \item The boundedness of the cubic terms (\ref{e 3m}) is proved as follows.
-It is clear that the increments $X_{k+1}-X_k$ are bounded linear functions of $\lambda$ and the $v_i$ with coefficients given by the entries of $X_k$.
-So condition (\ref{e 3m}) holds as long as $X_k$ is bounded.
-To ensure that $X_k$ is bounded, we first consider a truncated process in which $X_k$ will stop changing once $\|X_k\|\ge c$.
-It follows from the proposition that the truncated process converges to the truncated version of the limit, for every $c>0$.
+It is clear that $Y_k(x)$ is a bounded linear function of $\lambda$'s and the $v_i$'s with coefficients given by the entries of $x$.
+So as long as $x$ is bounded, condition (\ref{e 3m}) holds because of the third moment assumption on the $v_i$'s.
+To ensure that $x$ is bounded, we first consider a truncated process in which $a^n, \tilde a^n$ and $b^n$ are multiplied by a smooth version of the cutoff function $\mathbf{1}(\|x\|\le c)$.
+This will basically stop $X_k^n$ once $\|X_k^n\|\ge c$.
+It will follow from the proposition that the truncated process converges to the truncated version of the limit, for every $c>0$.
 However, as $c\to\infty$, the solution of the truncated SDE is with high probability equal to the non-truncated one.
-It follows that the processes converge.
+This follows from the fact that the SDE (\ref{mainsde}) is linear and therefore it does not blow up in finite time.
+It follows that the truncated processes converge (\ref{mainsde}) from which we also get that the original processes must converge there as well.

-\item Conditions (\ref{e lip}) and (\ref{e fia}) in the truncated process follow from the calculations in the first part of the proof.
-Note $a^n(t,x)$ is a covariance matrix of dimension $m^2|\Lambda|$.
-We demonstrate the process of checking its entries.
-First note that $a^n(t,x)$ is given by and the rows and columns are indexed by $(i,j,\lambda),(i',j',\lambda')$, respectively.
-Consider the $(i,j,\lambda)=(i',j',\lambda')$ case.
+\item Conditions (\ref{e lip}) and (\ref{e fia}) follow from the calculations in the first part of the proof.
+We check the conditions for $a$ and $b$, for $\tilde a$ it will follow similarly.

 Instead of working directly with $a$ and $b$, we introduce